spywhere/Javatar/README.md

 Javatar will search for current package and your class name based on file name and location of current file and correct it on first class.

 ##### Organize Imports
 Javatar will automatically imports all necessary packages and remove unused packages for you.
-This has been done in 7 sub-steps.
+This is done within 7 sub-steps.

-1. Javatar will gathering imports informations from current file
+1. Javatar gathering imports informations from current file
 2. Javatar let's you select a package that has the same class
 3. Javatar imports "default imports" and Java's packages
 4. Javatar asks you to enter package name for missing classes
 5. Javatar asks for package name that you want to enter manually
 6. Javatar clear all imports in current file
-7. Javatar imports all packages that has been proceed with step 1-4
+7. Javatar imports all packages that has been processed within step 1-4

 ====

 ###  Default Package Detection
 Javatar will specify default package with these steps...